The Smug Annoyance That is Freakonomics

 The market rules, thank God!
 The less that governments interfere in markets, the better.
 The market rules, alas!
 Governments have a significant role to play in reducing the misery of the world.

-Lower-class and poor people are so because they are stupid and cannot calculate rationally; like the rubes who had to abandon their homes in the subprime mortgage crisis.
+Lower-class and poor people are so because they are stupid, lazy, uncompetitive and cannot calculate rationally; like the rubes who had to abandon their homes in the subprime mortgage crisis.
 They have what they deserve: poverty.
 Lower class people may find themselves trapped in their situation because they do not understand the covert ways that the upper-classes have of excluding newcomers.

-Upper-class and successful people are so because they calculate better then poor people; like the bankers and brokers who sold subprime mortgages to the rubes.
-They have what they deserve: wealth.
+Upper-class and successful people are so because their competitive smarts forced them to calculate better than poor people; like the bankers and brokers who sold subprime mortgages to the rubes.
+They have what they deserve: wealth and status.
 Upper-class people are so because they have constructed the entire social system to give them hidden advantages through their whole course of life.
 They find things happen smoothly, and that doors open magically to them at every turn.
 Because they are smarter?
 No. Because they come from the appropriate class background.